arh-eu/gds-java-sdk/README.md

 We're including the change logs since `2.x.y` in this file as well.

+ - `2.1.0`
+   - If an exception was thrown in the client, the websocket connection was not always properly closed.
+This got fixed.
+   - Many typos and grammar mistakes throughout the documentation got fixed.
  - `2.0.1`
    - A bug has been fixed that could cause `NullPointerException` in the GUI upon pressing `CTRL` and another key at the same time which combination had no command assigned.